-- All cement plants ISO 45001- UN Global Compact .
-Submission of first CoP (Communication on Progress). - Science Based Target initiative (SBTi) Filed a commitment to be aligned to 1.5°C SBTi scenario Sanitation and Hygiene at the - Power Purchase Agreement (PPA).
+- UN Global Compact.
+Submission of first CoP (Communication on Progress) - Science Based Target initiative (SBTi) Filed a commitment to be aligned to 1.5°C SBTi scenario - Power Purchase Agreement (PPA).
 The Group signed its first Long-term contracts with renewable energy generators for direct purchase of electricity from renewable projects